Subrata-Rajak/Gitty-Backend/readme.md

 # Gitty Backend

-This is the backend written in nodjs for the app Gitty.
+This is the backend written in nodejs for the app Gitty.

 ## Table of Contents